 The truth is, although you and your peers usually have the same range of salaries, your personal expenses might not be the same.
 And because of this, it would sometimes become a burden to keep up with the expensive lifestyle of colleagues and friends who have less financial responsibilities.

-Thus the dilemma: Do I choose to be frugal and stay in or choose to strengthen my social relationships and eat out?
+Thus the dilemma: Do I choose to be frugal and “stay in” or choose to strengthen my social relationships and eat out with them?

 Fortunately, in the years I’ve spent in the corporate world, I’ve managed to find little ways on how to compromise both choices.
 I’ve compiled a list of effective techniques to lessen my food expenses when eating out and I’d like to share some of them.
 I hope that you will find them helpful.